Deantoshi/options-token/README.md

 4. Calculate Payment Amount from Discount Exercise given oToken balance
 5. Flashloan the necessary amount of funds to exercise in paymentToken
 6. Callback from flashloan is called
-    a. oTokens are exercised using paymentToken that was flash loaned
+    - oTokens are exercised using paymentToken that was flash loaned
-    b.
-Underlying token is received by the strategy
+    - Underlying token is received by the strategy
-    c.
-Calculate minAmountOut by directly querying the same oracle consumed by the DiscountExercise we interact with
+    - Calculate minAmountOut by directly querying the same oracle consumed by the DiscountExercise we interact with
-    d.
-Swap entire amount into payment token to repay flashloan
+    - Swap entire amount into payment token to repay flashloan
-    e.
-Assess profitability in units of paymentToken, swap profits to want of the strategy if not same token as paymentToken
+    - Assess profitability in units of paymentToken, swap profits to want of the strategy if not same token as paymentToken
-    f.
-Emit event that reflects the oTokens compounded
+    - Emit event that reflects the oTokens compounded

 # Installation